apache/pulsar-translation/workflow_guidelines.md

 Based on your knowledge about Pulsar, you can translate the content that you are familiar with first.

 After choosing the file to translate, please check it out in [Translation schedule](https://github.com/apache/pulsar-translation/blob/master/schedule.md).
 If you find someone is translating this file, please choose another one.
 If not, you can create a PR and add the file name to [Translation schedule](https://github.com/apache/pulsar-translation/blob/master/schedule.md).
 Then you can submit the PR.

 ### Label Setting
-- Reviewers : No need to set up.
+- Reviewers: No need to set up.
 Reviewers will receive the notification of PR you submitted automatically and will designate someone to handle it.
-- Assignees : Choose yourself to receive notifications.
+- Assignees: Choose yourself to receive notifications.
-- Label : Choose “translation”.
+- Label: Choose “translation”.

 ### Translating
 While translating, you don’t need to translate the ID of the file and keep the tag the same as the source file.